preky777/Airbnb_Analysis_Project/README.md

     GitHub: Ensure you have a GitHub account and know the basics of using Git version control.
 The project uses GitHub for versioning, collaboration, and sharing code.

-    Mongo DB: Install MySQL or have access to a MySQL database.
-The project involves data extraction, transformation, and storage using MySQL, so having a MySQL server is necessary.
+    Mongo DB: Create a MongoDB Atlas Account,Set Up a Cluster,Load the Airbnb Sample Data and Import Sample Data.

     Required Libraries: Install the necessary Python libraries using pip install or any package manager.
 The essential libraries include:

       * pandas as pd
       * streamlit as st
-      * easyocr
-      * PIL (Python Imaging Library)
-      * mysql.connector
       * numpy as np
-      * requests
       * matplotlib.pyplot as plt
-      * os
+      * plotly.express as px
-      * import re
-      * import cv2
-      * import base64
+      * ast
+      * seaborn as sns

 Ensure all these libraries are installed before running the project code.

-With these prerequisites in place, you'll be ready to explore and run the Bizcard project using Python, GitHub, and MySQL.
+With these prerequisites in place, you'll be ready to explore and run the Airbnb project using Python, GitHub, and Mongo DB.
 Happy coding!

 ## Installation & Usage

 To access the web app, simply open the provided URL in your web browser.
 Once there, you can start exploring the various features available on the app.
 The user-friendly interface allows you to interact with the app seamlessly.
 Provide the necessary inputs based on your specific needs, and in return, you'll receive insightful and interactive results.
-Enjoy the experience and gain valuable insights from the Bizcard extraction and modification.
+Enjoy the experience and gain valuable insights from the Airbnb Analysis Project.

-    1. Clone the repository to your local machine using the following command: git clone https://github.com/preky777/BizCardX-Extracting-Business-Card-Data-with-OCR.git.
+    1. Clone the repository to your local machine using the following command: git clone https://github.com/preky777/Airbnb_Analysis_Project.git.
     2. Install the required libraries.
     3. Run the .py file.
-    4. Create a MySQL database and tables, define constraints, and push data into MySQL using user-defined functions.
+    4. Connect to the mongo db atlas and retrieve the sample_airbnb dataaset.
-    5. Open a terminal window and navigate to the directory where the app is located using the following command: cd C:\Users\Phoenix\Desktop\bs_cards.
+    5. Open a terminal window and navigate to the directory where the app is located using the following command: cd C:\Users\Phoenix\Desktop\airbnb.
-    6. Run the Streamlit app using the command [streamlit run bzcard.py] and access the app through the local URL provided.
+    6. Run the Streamlit app using the command [streamlit run abnb.py] and access the app through the local URL provided.
     7. The app should now be running on a local server.
 If it doesn't start automatically, you can access it by going to either the given Local URL or Network URL.
-    8. Experience the power of BizCardX, where you can effortlessly navigate through the app, effortlessly upload business cards, effortlessly extract valuable data, effortlessly save and effortlessly modify information.
-And if the need arises, effortlessly delete as well.

-BizCardX revolutionizes the way you handle business cards, eliminating manual data entry and streamlining your workflow to perfection.
+    8. Explore the Airbnb Analysis App, perform all sorts of filter and selection operators to view the desired data of listings and reviews of different places.

+Our comprehensive solution transforms Airbnb data into actionable insights.
+From data retrieval and cleaning to immersive geospatial visualizations and a user-friendly dashboard, we've provided a roadmap for harnessing the dataset's full potential.
+This journey of analysis and presentation equips users with valuable knowledge about Airbnb listings, prices, and trends, ensuring informed decision-making and enhancing the overall Airbnb experience.

 ## Components of the Dashboard

     1.Home page

-    2.Extraction and Modification process page
+    2.Geospatial Visualization

+    3.Price Analysis and Visualization

+    4.Availability Analysis by Season

+    5.Location-Based Insights

+    6.Interactive Visualizations

+    7.Dashboard Creation

 1. Home page: